 But it’s not so much the air conditioning system itself, or even its cooling performance.

-The main issue is the refrigerant this equipment have to create the cooling we enjoy.
+The main issue is the refrigerant this equipment has to create the cooling we enjoy.

 Installed after 2010